MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/ProductSustainability.md

 ### <a href=#isfirstparty name="isfirstparty">isfirstparty</a>

-Whether this product is first\x2dparty.
+Whether this product is first-party.
 First included in: Sustainability\\CloudforSustainabilitySharedDataModel/ProductSustainability (this entity)

 #### Properties